MBNMS Resource Protection Staff

 As the Volunteer Monitoring Coordinator Lisa Emanuelson tackles such wide-ranging topics as: water quality monitoring and reporting, watershed education, and wildlife disturbance.
 Lisa trains and coordinates the Team OCEAN Kayaker Naturalist program, and Bay Net Shoreline Naturalist Program.
 Lisa also provides direction and coordination to the Sanctuary Citizen Watershed Monitoring Network through training, data management, and data quality control assistance, and several Sanctuary-wide monitoring programs each year, including Snapshot Day, Urban Watch, and First Flush.

-Locally educated, Lisa Emanuelson grew up in the San Francisco Bay Area and received her bachelors in Biology from UCSC.
+Locally educated, Lisa Emanuelson grew up in the San Francisco Bay Area and received her Bachelor of Science in Biology from the University of California, Santa Cruz.
 She brings 20 years of educational and programmatic experience to the water quality program, through teaching with the Ocean Discovery Center and the Catalina Island Marine Institute as well a seven years of experience working on the MBNMS Education Team.

 Water Quality Protection Program Director